WPManageNinja/wpsocialninja-docs/guide/social-reviews/facebook-reviews-access-token.md

 ---
-title: "Connecting a Facebook Page Using Access Token | Social Reviews | WP Social Ninja"
+title: "Connecting a Facebook Page Using Access Token"
 description: ""
 ---

-# Connecting a Facebook Page Using Access Token | Social Reviews | WP Social Ninja
+# Connecting a Facebook Page Using Access Token

 Having Facebook reviews on your website helps you boost your social media strategy benefits in many ways.
 Leveraging your social reviews gives your website a look professional, gets you more traffic, and collects leads.